 |Not suitable for people who likes to help and teach others|

 |It is hard to get into this career.
 A considerable amount of work-related skill, knowledge, or experience is required for this career.|

 |Long working hours (More than 40 hours per week)|

 What is the job like

 72% of Electrical Engineers said they were satisfied with their job and 58% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

-Electrical Engineers job description, Electrical Engineers salary, Electrical Engineers information, what is the job of an Electrical Engineer like, pros and cons about Electrical Engineers, colleges and universities for Electrical Engineers, is Electrical Engineers the right career for me, Quite Hard careers to get into, careers in Architecture and Engineering
+Electrical Engineers job description, Electrical Engineers salary, Electrical Engineers information, what is the job of an Electrical Engineer like, pros and cons about Electrical Engineers, colleges and universities for Electrical Engineers, is Electrical Engineers the right career for me, careers in Architecture and Engineering

 Automation Engineer, Cable Engineer, Circuits Engineer, Design Engineer, Distribution Engineer, Distribution Field Engineer, District Plant Engineer, Division Engineer, Division Plant Engineer, Electrical Controls Engineer